 was not reported as preexisting or historical illness in any patient

 randomized to ixekizumab through week 24 in SPIRIT-P1, SPIRIT-P2, or

-ixekizumab across psoriatic arthritis clinical trials as of March
+all ixekizumab exposures across 4 psoriatic arthritis trials (N=1401;

 was not reported as a historical illness or preexisting condition in